Halal Food Truck: How Mobile Charity Is Nourishing Communities with Dignity

 • Learn more on our Contact Page

-The halal food truck is just one part of Umma Foundation’s broader relief strategy—which includes:
+The UMMA Hope Bus is one piece of Umma Foundation's broader hunger relief ecosystem:

-If you want to do more, here are five leading organizations making halal food more accessible:
+Want to do more?
+Here are five leading organizations making halal food more accessible:

 1. Umma Foundation

-Mobile food trucks, bread delivery, and zakat-eligible food programs in NYC, Gaza, and Yemen.
+Mobile UMMA Hope Bus program, bread delivery, and zakat-eligible food programs in NYC, Gaza, and Yemen.

 🔗 ummafoundation.org